openstack-archive/sahara/doc/source/userdoc/configuration.guide.rst

 ---------------------------

 By default sahara is configured to use the heat engine for instance creation.
-The heat engine uses the Openstack Orchestration service to provision instances.
+The heat engine uses the OpenStack Orchestration service to provision instances.
 Sahara can be configured to use the direct engine for this purpose, but after the Liberty release it will be removed.
 This engine makes calls directly to the services required for instance provisioning.
-We recommend using the Openstack Orchestration service.
+We recommend using the OpenStack Orchestration service.

 To configure sahara to use the direct engine for instance provisioning the ``infrastructure_engine`` parameter should be modified in